datacarpentry/semester-biology/exercises/Capstone-cocoli-data-exploration-R.md

    forest management and ecology.
 It is the sum of the cross-sectional areas of all of the trees occuring in some area and can be calculated as the sum of 0.00007854 * DBH^2 over all of the trees.
-To look at how basal area varies across the site the site into 100 m^2 sample regions (10 x 10 m cells) and determining the total basal area in each region.
+To look at how basal area varies across the site into 100 m^2 sample regions (10 x 10 m cells) and determining the total basal area in each region.
 You can do this using two "nested" for loops to subset the data and calculate the basal area in that region.
 Make a plot that shows how the basal area varies spatially.
 Since the calculation is for a square region, plot it that way using `geom_tile()` with the center of the tile at the center of the region where basal area was calculated.
 Have the code save the plot in a `figures` folder in your project.